nfredrik/mickarucken/README.md

 ```

 I have observed that sometimes there is a problem with posting due to memory problem (ENOMEM).
 At the
 moment I don't know the root cause of this problem.
-It still works if I catch and the neglect the error.
+It still works if the **main()**-function catches and the neglect the error.

 ```commandline
 Temperature: 25.5 C Humidity: 32.5 %